MaxBeyer/simple-web-app/README.md

 # Would Have Liked to..
 * Used Kotlin
 * Used mockK as the test framework.
-* have github actions set up and configured for automatic builds/tests
 * Used Docker and PostgreSQL instead of H2 (Docker cannot be installed on a machine running Windows Home Edition)
 * Understood the intricacies of project lombok more
 * Used Maven instead of Gradle